MansJackson/Chat-app/README.md

   * clone the repo
   * `npm i && npm start` from both `client` & `server` folders
   * goto `http://localhost:3000` in multiple browser-tabs

-> This project was built all-in-all during 20 hours whilst at the top of different mountains in Abisko, Sweden.